srl-labs/containerlab/docs/cmd/destroy.md

 #### all
 Destroy command provided with `--all | -a` flag will perform the deletion of all the labs running on the container host.
 It will not touch containers launched manually.

+#### node-filter

+The local `--node-filter` flag allows a user to specify a subset of nodes from the topology to destroy, instead of all (default).
+This can be useful e.g. in CI/CD test case scenarios, where resource constraints may prohibit the deployment of a full representative topology.

 ### Examples

 #### Destroy a lab described in the given topology file